 Two years later, Elance-oDesk became Upwork.

-It upgraded the look and feel of the website, while keeping its original essence that made the companies so successful.
+It upgraded the look and feel of the website while keeping its original essence which made the company so successful.

-While there are some few other websites that concentrate on offering remote work opportunities, Upwork remains the most popular of all freelance platforms.
+While there are a few other websites that concentrate on offering remote work opportunities, Upwork remains the most popular of all freelance platforms.

-Through its secure operation that allows for freelancers to get fixed-payment and hourly contracts, this is the closest you get to working in for another company while you are still your boss and be able to work from the comfort of your home.
+Through its secure operation that allows freelancers to get fixed-payment and hourly contracts, this is the closest you get to work in another company while you are still your boss and being able to work from the comfort of your home.

-Its direct goal of providing freelancers with work opportunities is what puts this website in this list.
+Its direct goal of providing freelancers with work opportunities is what puts this website on this list.